 It’s not uncommon for those with Crohn’s disease to lack proper nutrition.
 The inflammation caused by the disease often inhibits proper nutrient absorption through regular eating.

 In many cases, doctors may prescribe multivitamins to prevent vitamin deficiencies.
-In more severe cases, living with Crohn’s disease may require (TPN) as part of your regular treatment.
+In more severe cases, living with Crohn’s disease may require total parenteral nutrition (TPN) as part of your regular treatment.

 TPN is a feeding method that bypasses the gastrointestinal tract by delivering nutrients intravenously.
 Depending on your body’s needs and the severity of the disease, TPN may be a short-term or long-term part of your treatment.